mjwhitta/zoom/README.md

-# zoom
+# Zoom

 ## Inspired by [sack](https://github.com/sampson-chen/sack)

 ### Quickly open CLI search results in your favorite editor!

 Do you like to search through code using ag, ack, or grep?
 Good!
-This tool is for you! zoom adds some convenience to ag/ack/grep by allowing you to quickly open your search results in your editor of choice.
-When looking at large code-bases, it can be a pain to have to scroll to find the filename of each result. zoom prints a tag number in front of each result that ag/ack/grep outputs.
-Then you can quickly open that tag number with zoom to jump straight to the source. zoom is even persistent across all your sessions!
+This tool is for you!
+Zoom adds some convenience to ag/ack/grep by allowing you to quickly open your search results in your editor of choice.
+When looking at large code-bases, it can be a pain to have to scroll to find the filename of each result.
+Zoom prints a tag number in front of each result that ag/ack/grep outputs.
+Then you can quickly open that tag number with Zoom to jump straight to the source.
+Zoom is even persistent across all your sessions!
 You can search in one terminal and jump to a tag in another terminal from any directory!

 ## How to install